Current Research Projects

 Consortium for Monitoring, Technology, & Verification (MTV)

-During July 2019, students Daniel Shy and Zhuo Chen and summer intern Brendan Huhlein conducted a week-long measurement campaign at Idaho National Laboratory.
+During July 2019, students Daniel Shy and Zhuo Chen and their summer intern, Cadet Brendan Huhlein of USMA, conducted a week-long measurement campaign at Idaho National Laboratory.

 Source position estimation without GPS is performed with a commercial detector, the H3D Polaris H420, and an inertial measurement unit (IMU) attached to the shoe of the user.